mia-platform/documentation/docs/development_suite/set-up-infrastructure/runtime-environments.md

 * **Application**: a link to the main application deployed in the runtime environment;
 * **Cluster**: the ID of the cluster to which the runtime environment is linked.

 A label also appears next to the name to identify production environments.
-If you want to have more information about a specific environment, you can expand its row by clicking on the `+` button on the left, which provides the following additional information:

-* **Documentation**: a group of links to all the documentation available in the runtime environment;
-* **CMS**: a group of links to all the CMSs available in the runtime environment;
-* **Application**: a group of links to all the applications available in the runtime environment;
-* **Cluster Namespace**: the namespace of the Kubernetes cluster the runtime environment runs on;
-* **Cluster Hostname**: the hostname of the Kubernetes cluster the runtime environment runs on;
-* **Description**: a brief description of the runtime environment.

-Additionally, one could define custom links to be displayed among the additional information provided in the expanded row.

 ## Add an Environment